“Proposta de Proteção de Denunciantes”: New Portuguese Whistleblowing Law

 What is the EU Whistleblowing Directive and how is Portugal affected?

-Under the EU Whistleblowing Directive, all private and public sector employers with 250 employees or more are required to implement a whistleblowing system by 17 December 2021 at the latest.
-Smaller organisations with between 50 and 249 employees will be given more time – until 17 December 2023.
+Under the EU Whistleblowing Directive, all private and public sector employers with 250 employees or more were required to implement a whistleblowing system by 17 December 2021 at the latest, a deadline most member states missed.
+Smaller organisations with between 50 and 249 employees were given more time – until 17 December 2023.
 Portugal’s efforts to transpose the EU Whistleblowing Directive began on January 1, 2020 when Justice Minister Francisca Van Dunem announced that the Portuguese government intended transposing it later that year.
 The process took slightly longer than expected and the initial steps were taken in April 2021 when a new national anti-corruption strategy was approved by the Council of Ministers.
-That strategy progressed to a vote on proposals for a whistleblowing framework in June of this year and it all culminated in the final parliamentary vote in late November.
+That strategy progressed to a vote on proposals for a whistleblowing framework in June 2022 and it all culminated in the final parliamentary vote that November.

 The situation in Portugal before the EU Whistleblowing Directive